jellydn/monorepo-starter/README.md

 Open http://localhost:3000.

-To shutdown all running containers:
+To shutdown all runnin containers:

 ```sh
 # Stop all running containers